 How to calculate reach

-Reach is how many people the project is going to, well, reach.
-Basically, what’s the audience for this?
-The basic way to figure out reach is to determine how many people will be impacted by this within a given period of time.
+Reach is the measure of the audience.
+To figure out reach, first predict how many people will be impacted by the project in a given period of time.

 How to calculate impact

-Once you’ve established reach, it’s time to figure out the impact the project will have.
-Impact is somewhat less specific than reach because you’re not measuring a specific thing, per se.
-Impact is assessed on a scale somewhat similar to Small, Medium, Large, Very Large.
-Then, once you’ve established the basic scale, you assign a numerical value to each one.
-For this example, let’s assign small a value of 0.5, medium is 1.0, large is 2.0, and very large is 4.
+Once reach is established, determine the impact the project will have.
+Impact is somewhat less specific than reach and is assessed on a scale like Small, Medium, Large, Very Large, and assign a numerical value to each.
+For this example, small is 0.5, medium is 1.0, large is 2.0, and very large is 4.

-Using the example from above, something bringing in 200 new customers is going to have a Very Large impact (or 4) on your business, especially if you’re a smaller or medium-sized business where it doesn’t take much to have a massive impact on your business.
+Using the example from above, acquiring 200 new customers in a month will have a Very Large impact (or 4) on the business.

 How to calculate confidence

-Confidence is a way to make sure that you’re using good numbers for your estimations above.
-This is a good way to make sure that you’re not just super excited about a project and accidentally use better numbers because of the excitement.
-Confidence is measured as a percent, similar to the way impact is measured.
-So, if you’re Very confident (High confidence) about something, you’d give it a rating of 100%.
-If you’re Confident about it, you might assign it 75%.
-If you’re Not confident (Low confidence), you’d probably give it a rating of 50% or less.
+A confidence score ensures that you’re using realistic estimates.
+Confidence is measured as a percentage, similar to the way that impact is measured.
+If you’re Very confident (High confidence) about something, you’d give it a rating of 100%.
+If you’re Confident about it, you assign it 75%.
+If you’re Not confident (Low confidence), you’d give it a rating of 50% or less.

-For example, if you know for sure that you’ll get 200 new customers from your project because you have the data to back it up, you’d rank it Very confident and work with a high confidence score of 100% for the rest of your calculations.
+For example, if you know that you’ll acquire 200 new customers from your project because you have the data to back it up, you’d use the Very confident ranking and work with a high confidence score of 100% for the rest of your calculations.

 How to calculate effort

-Last, but not least, we’ve got effort.
 The effort score is measured as the estimated amount of work one team member can do in a specific time period, usually one month (reported as person-months).
-When calculating effort, you need to factor in the effort of each person involved in the process.
+When calculating effort, be sure to factor in the effort of each person involved in the process.

-For our example project, you’d have to determine the various stages of the project and how the number of people needed to do the work during that time.
-Let’s say it breaks down like this: two weeks of planning (two weeks), two weeks of coding for three engineers (six weeks), one week of design for two designers (two weeks).
+For our example project, determine the various stages of the project and the number of people needed to do the work during that time.
+For this example, let’s assume two weeks of planning (two weeks), two weeks of coding for three engineers (six weeks), and one week of design for two designers (two weeks).
 When you add that up, you get 8 weeks, or 2 person-months.

 How to calculate your final RICE score

-To calculate the RICE score, you use the RICE framework formula we mentioned earlier:
+To calculate the RICE score, use the RICE framework formula:

 (R x I x C) / E.

-Ideally, you’ll run through this process for each of the projects on your list, then you’ll be able to accurately compare the RICE scores to determine what project you should take on next.
+Run through this process for each project on your list and then compare their RICE scores to determine which project you should take on next.

 5 Tips for better prioritization with the RICE framework